-- Log in to Oracle WebLogic Server Administration Console. - Click Lock and Edit. - Expand the Environment node in the Domain Structure window.
-3. - Click Servers to open the Summary of Servers page. - Select Admin Server in the Names column of the table.
-The Settings page for AdminServer(admin) appear. - Click the Protocols tab. - 7.
-Click the HTTP tab. - Set the Front End Hist field to soa.mycompany.com (your LBR address). - Save and activate the changes.
+- 1. Log in to Oracle WebLogic Server Administration Console. - 2.
+Click Lock and Edit. - 3.
+Expand the Environment node in the Domain Structure window. - 4.
+Click Servers to open the Summary of Servers page. - Select Admin Server in the Names column of the table.
+The Settings page for AdminServer(admin) appear. - 6.
+Click the Protocols tab. - 7.
+Click the HTTP tab. - 8.
+Set the Frontend Host to admin.mycompany.com and the Frontend HTTP Port to 80 (modify accordingly if HTTPS is used for the admin URL). - 9.
+Save and activate the changes.

-Oracle also recommends disabling tracking on configuration changes in the Oracle WebLogic Server Administration Console so that the console does not trigger the reload of configuration pages when activation of changes occurs.
+Note: Oracle also recommends disabling tracking on configuration changes in the Oracle WebLogic Server Administration Console so that the console does not trigger the reload of configuration pages when activation of changes occurs.
 To disable the reload, log in to the Oracle WebLogic Server Administration Console, click the preferences link in the banner, and then the shared preferences tab.
 Deselect the follow configuration changes checkbox.